 Maximize 401(k) contributions

 If your finances allow, make extra contributions to your 401(k) plan.
-Consider increasing your contribution percentage for next year, too.
-For 2016 and 2017, the limit for elective contributions is $18,000 for individuals or $24,000 if you are 50 and older.
-Adding a boost to your contributions this year or next may reduce your taxable income and bolster your retirement savings.
+The maximum contribution limits often change annually and are different based on age.
+Visit the IRS' website for annual contribution guidelines.
+Consider increasing your contribution percentage every year, too.
+Adding a boost to your contributions may reduce your taxable income and bolster your retirement savings.

 Reduce taxes on investment accounts